 …and a few more shots of the DIY bouquets and table arrangements!

 You thought I was done, didn’t you?
 There’s more!
-Leah and her dad designed this entry to the aisle by framing out some vintage doors.
-She also created the sign above the doors.
+Leah and her dad designed this entry to the aisle by framing out some vintage doors and she also created the sign above the doors.